Originally published August 2021

 1. Fibro and our skin

 According to Very Well Health, there are actually 7 different types of pain that one can experience due to fibromyalgia.
 The first you may be aware of is Hyperalgesia.
 “Hyper” means excess and “algesia” means pain.
 This is when the level of pain is turned up.
 Messages are sent to your brain as saying the pain is much worse than it actually is.
+Any type of pressure on your body gives you extreme pain.
+I experience this just from getting an ultrasound breast exam.

 Myofascial Pain is widespread muscle pain.
 It is “commonly described as a deep and gnawing soreness, stiffness, aching, or throbbing all over the body, including the arms, legs, neck, and shoulders—is a hallmark feature of fibromyalgia.
 This includes what is called costochondritis which is tenderness in the chest wall.
-I experience this just from getting an ultrasound breast exam.
+This pain can be so extreme that you might think you are having a heart attack.
+OR you may feel like you are wearing an uncomfortable bra when you aren’t wearing anything tight.

 Allodynia pain is an itching, burning, tingling, or numbness in the arms.
 Sometimes I have felt like I have a bad sunburn.
 Other times, I can’t stand for moving air to touch my skin.
 I can feel cold on a hot day.